 Losing sleep over the cost of hotels and hostels in Stockholm?
 Don’t worry!
 Even though the Swedish capital is pricey, it’s still possible to find plenty of cheap and comfortable accommodation.
 Whether you’re backpacking, travelling with the kids, or looking for a romantic weekend away with the one you love, this guide will help you track down the best deals around.

-Nearly every budget hotel in Stockholm is clean and comfortable enough for a night or two, and if you’re happy to go without flashy extras like coffee machines and DVD players, you’ll find some pretty good deals.
+Nearly every budget hotel in Stockholm is clean and comfortable enough for a night or two, and if you’re happy to go without flashy extras like coffee machines and widescreen TVs, you’ll find some pretty good deals.
 You can save even more cash if you’re prepared to share a bathroom with other guests – these tend to be located along the corridors, and are almost always kept nice and fresh.

 Gamla Stan, the main tourist area, is usually more expensive than other parts of Stockholm.
 You’ll find better deals elsewhere in the city centre – try Södermalm, Kungsholmen or Norrmalm, which are all nice and central, and have plenty of things to see and do.
 Need ideas?
 Here are some of our favourite cheap hotels in Stockholm.

 From around $70

 Tucked away in the middle of Gamla Stan, this welcoming budget hotel/hostel has bags of character.
 The building dates from the 1600s but the rooms are nice and modern – you can save cash by going for one of the windowless options with a shared bathroom, or for a bed in the vaulted basement dorm.
 Location-wise, this place is hard to beat; lots of the city’s best attractions are within easy reach.